-The independent end-point assessment is synoptic, which means it takes an overview of the apprentice's competence across the standard.
-The end-point assessment should only commence once the employer is satisfied that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard which, as a best practice recommendation, could be clearly evidenced by the on-programme progression review meetings and records.
+The independent end-point assessment is synoptic, which means it assesses the apprentice's competence across the standard.
+The end-point assessment should only commence once the employer is satisfied that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard.
 The independent end-point assessment ensures that all apprentices consistently achieve the industry set professional standard for a member of Cabin Crew.
 Apprentices without level 2 English and maths will need to achieve this level prior to taking the end-point assessment (for those with an education, health and care plan or a legacy statement, the English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualifications are an alternative to the English qualifications for whom this is their primary language).

 A formal process will be undertaken by the employer to evidence the apprentice's competence against the standard and ensure key stakeholders are satisfied the apprentice is ready for end-point assessment.
-It is recommended that the on-programme records, if utilised, be incorporated in this process.
-It is essential that all stakeholders in the process are clear that all aspects of the apprenticeship have been completed prior to the end-point assessor being engaged.
-This record provides a structure and checklist to guide stakeholders through the process of determining readiness and is a useful tool for independent end-point assessors to review prior to the planning meeting.
+It is essential that all stakeholders in the process are clear that all aspects of the apprenticeship have been completed prior to the independent assessor being engaged.

-Once the employer (in consultation with the on-programme assessor) is satisfied that the apprentice is deemed to be competent, the apprentice moves through the Gateway and enters the end-point assessment period.
-A (post-gateway) planning meeting must take place that includes the apprentice, employer and an independent end-point assessor appointed by the EPAO.
-This meeting may be conducted remotely - e.g. a virtual meeting using technology such as Skype, as its aim is to secure the plan for the assessment activities, but does not contribute to any assessment decisions.
+Once the employer (in consultation with the training provider at the employer's discretion) is satisfied that the apprentice is deemed to be competent, the apprentice moves through the Gateway and enters the end-point assessment period.
+A (post-gateway) planning meeting must take place that includes the apprentice, employer and an independent assessor appointed by the EPAO.
+This meeting may be conducted remotely - e.g. a virtual meeting using technology such as Skype, as its aim is to secure the plan for the assessment methods, but does not contribute to any assessment decisions.
 The employer must supply a copy of the employer report (Appendix 2) to the EPAO and the apprentice at this time.
-The employer report is utilised by the independent end-point assessor to underpin the professional discussion but it is not assessed.
+The employer report is based only on direct and factual evidence and is utilised by the independent end-point assessor to underpin the professional discussion but it is not assessed.
 It allows the independent end-point assessor to prepare a minimum of 10 questions to ask the apprentice.

-The independent end-point assessor will agree a plan and schedule for each assessment activity with the apprentice and employer to ensure all components can be completed within a three-month end-point assessment window.
+The independent assessor will agree a plan and schedule for each assessment method with the apprentice and employer to ensure all components can be completed within a three-month end-point assessment window.

-End-point assessment organisations must comply with the requirements of the External Quality Assurance provider, which will including informing them of end-point assessment activities, prior to commencement to ensure external quality assurance activity can be planned and implemented.
+End-point assessment organisations must comply with the requirements of the External Quality Assurance provider, which will including informing them of end-point assessment methods, prior to commencement to ensure external quality assurance activity can be planned and implemented.
 It should be noted that the training provider is not involved in this planning activity as this forms the next step of the apprenticeship journey, moving from the on-programme phase to the end-point assessment.